Sleep on your stomach? Which type of mattress sleep experts advise you use

 What type of mattress should a stomach sleeper choose?

-‘For stomach sleepers, the firmness of the mattress is potentially more important than the type of mattress,’ says Dave Gibson, registered osteopath, sleep expert, and founder of The Sleep Site.
+‘For front sleepers, the firmness of the mattress is potentially more important than the type of mattress,’ says Dave Gibson, registered osteopath, sleep expert, and founder of The Sleep Site.
 ‘In general, you should aim for a medium-firm to firm tension to prevent the risk of excessive hip sinking, which can strain the lower back.’

-‘The research into sleeping positions isn’t extensive, but based on what we know, a medium-firm mattress appears to be the best option,' agrees physiotherapist with twenty years of experience, Nell Mead.
 A medium-firm mattress 'can help to control excessive inward curve through your lower back which can lead to back pain, whilst still offering enough comfort for the pressure points created by sleeping on your front,’ continues Nell.

 White painted bedroom with pink panelling behind the bed with white bedding on it, and a radiator underneath the window